 Welcome to Term 4 in the 3/4 Unit

-The 3/4 team are ready for another term of learning and achievement.
-The team in 3/4 is led by Johnathan Price, and comprises of Jo Argaet, Anna Bodle, and Susan Hammond.
-Students will continue to work closely with Glynis Steward during English and mathematics and we also wish Caroline Wheeler well while on extended leave.
+The 3/4 team are ready for a final term full of success, optimism, acceptance and resilience.
+Term 4 is traditionally busy with reports and end of year performances adding to an already crowded timetable.
+The educator team remains the same being lead by Johnathan Price, and comprising of Jo Argaet, Anna Bodle, Susan Hammond with Rosemary Cleary providing LSA support.
+Students will continue to work closely with Glynis Steward during English and mathematics.

 - Work on Writing.

 During guided reading sessions, teachers will be introducing new reading strategies along with helping students to refine strategies they currently use.
 Students are placed in groups with other students who are at a similar stage of reading development or needing to learn a particular reading strategy.

 This term, there is a designated time for viewing literacy.
 The learning focus is on taking notes in order to remember and recall key information whilst engaged in literature.
 This is intended to support comprehension and discussion skills.

 These groups are designed to target students specific needs in spelling, vocabulary and literature study.
 Through word studies, 3/4 students will examine, manipulate and categorise words in order to develop their understanding of critical features - sound, pattern and meaning.
 Students will work in small groups with the teacher to complete work studies matched to their level of word knowledge as well as completing individual word work activities.